zzzing5/checker-train-template/README.md

 # checker-train-template
 Template repository for university class on writing A/D CTF checkers

+## For the class
+- Fork a repo
+- Add a checker in any preferred language
+- Fix `run.sh` to call your checker
+- Changes will be pulled to the checksystem and run in the next  round

 ## Checker API
 Checker is an app that checks whether the team's task is running normally, puts flags and then checks them after a few rounds.